Previous Page Next Page

 License

-A type of permit issued by RCCR stating that an operation has met applicable statutes, administrative rules, and minimum standards and may operate.
-RCCR issues licenses to all operations except certified operations and CPA verified homes.
+A type of permit issued by CCR stating that an operation has met applicable statutes, administrative rules, and minimum standards and may operate.
+CCR issues licenses to all operations except certified operations and CPA-verified homes.

 Minimum Standards

-The minimum requirements for child care operations that are published in chapters of the TAC devoted to specific types of operations.
-HHS enforces these standards to protect the health, safety, and well-being of children.
+The minimum requirements for child care operations that are published in chapters of the Texas Administrative Code devoted to specific types of operations.
+HHSC enforces these requirements to protect the health, safety, and well-being of children.

 Operation

-A person or entity offering a program that may be subject to regulation by HHS.
+A person or entity offering a program that may be subject to regulation by HHSC.
 An operation includes the following:

 • Building and grounds where the program is offered.